Bob Cline

-Robert Corde Cline (May 6, 1933 – May 15, 2020) was an American politician in the state of California.
-He served in the California State Assembly for the 64th and 37th as a Republican from 1971 to 1980.
+Robert Corde Cline (May 6, 1933 – May 15, 2020) was an American politician from California and a member of the Republican Party.
+He was elected to the California State Assembly in 1970 and represented both the 64th and the renumbered 37th districts from 1971 to 1981.
+In 1980 Cline ran for the state senate seat being vacated by GOP veteran Lou Cusanovich but lost the primary to former Los Angeles Police Chief Ed Davis.

 Background

 Cline was born in San Francisco, California.
 He served in the United States Army.
 Cline received his bachelor's and master's degree from University of California, Berkeley.
 Cline lived in San Bernardino, California with his wife and family.
 He was a tax and financial consultant.